FilipMorys/COVID_MetS/README.md

-Script to analyze UKBB data with respect to COVID and metabolic syndrome
+Script to analyze UKBB data with respect to COVID and metabolic health